 Meet our Current Cohort

-The five community foundations participating in this program were selected from CFLeads’ groundbreaking Community Foundation Equity Network:
+The four community foundations participating in this program were selected from CFLeads’ groundbreaking Community Foundation Equity Network:

 - Community Foundation for Greater Buffalo